posativ/regenwolken/README.md

 but it's free of charge and this can't be good! regenwolken offers an alternate API implementation; hosted on your own server!

+#### playground

 I've set up a server open for everyone.
 Simply, add `213.218.178.200 my.cl.ly` to your `/etc/hosts`.
-Items older than one day will be purged at midnight (only a small vserver).
+Items older than three days will be purged at midnight (only a small vserver).
 Happy testing!

-### Installation

-You'll need [python](http://python.org/) 2.5 or higher and easy_install (or
-pip) (e.g. `apt-get install python-setuputils`). regenwolken uses [GridFS](http://www.mongodb.org/display/DOCS/GridFS) as file storage backend, therefore you need [MongoDB](http://mongodb.org/) 1.6 or higher.

-    pip install pymongo werkzeug jinja2
-    # or: easy_install pymongo werkzeug jinja2

-    # python2.5 users will need simplejson as well
-    pip install simplejson
+### How to use regenwolken

-To work as an alternative CloudApp-server, you have to edit their DNS *my.cl.ly* to your own IP in /etc/hosts.
-This will not interfere with CloudApp-Service itself, because they're using *cl.ly* for sharing.
+To work as an alternative CloudApp-server, you have to edit their DNS *my.cl.ly* to point your own IP in /etc/hosts.
+This will not interfere with CloudApp-Service itself, because they're using *cl.ly* and *f.c.ly* for sharing.

-    > cat conf.yaml
-    hostname: my.cloud.org
-    bind_address: 0.0.0.0
-    port: 80 # or 9000 for mod_proxy

-    mongodb_host: 127.0.0.1
-    mongodb_port: 2701

-If you want additional syntax highlighting, markdown support and image thumbnailing, also do `pip install pygments markdown PIL` respectively.

-### Setup

-There are two different setups: serve on port 80 as HTTP server or use a proxy.
-For the next setp, I assume you'll host regenwolken on *my.cloud.org*.

-First start MongoDB via `mongod --dbpath path/to/some/folder` and edit your *local* machine (where you run e.g. Cloud.app) */etc/hosts* (replace 127.0.0.1 with the desired IP):
+*/etc/hosts*

     127.0.0.1 my.cl.ly
-    127.0.0.1 ws.pusherapp.com # <-- stratus app will drive insane without

-#### as HTTP server

-This will setup regenwolken as primary HTTP-Server, listening on Port 80.
-Therefore, you'll need root access.

-- check, there is no other process on port 80
-- start MongoDB via `mongod --dbpath path/to/some/folder`
-- run `sudo python wolken.py`
-- edit /etc/hosts to
-- finally launch Cloud.app, register and then log in
-- take a test screenshot

-#### using lighttpd and mod_proxy

-Recommended way.
-Use some proxy-magic and run it as non-privileged user.
-Edit your /etc/lighttpd/lighttpd.conf to something like this:

-    $HTTP["host"] =~ "cloud.org|my.cl.ly" {

-        # some other stuff related to cloud.org

-        $HTTP["host"] =~ "my.cloud.org|my.cl.ly" {
-            proxy.server = ("" =>
-               (("host" => "127.0.0.1", "port" => 9000)))
-        }
-    }

-- start MongoDB via `mongod --dbpath path/to/some/folder`
-- run `python regenwolken.py` as non-privileged user
-- finally launch Cloud.app, register and log in
-- take a test screenshot

-#### hints

 You might wonder, why we ask for "my.cloud.org|my.cl.ly".
 Your /etc/hosts will resolve my.cl.ly to your server IP and requesting with the *Host* my.cl.ly,